Colonel Sanders: 1890–1906: early life

-1906–1930: Various jobs
+1906–1930: various jobs

 In 1906, with his mother's approval, Sanders left the area to live with his uncle in New Albany, Indiana.
 His uncle worked for the streetcar company, and secured Sanders a job as a conductor.

-Sanders falsified his date of birth and enlisted in the United States Army in October 1906 (age 16), completing his service commitment as a wagoner (see teamster) in Cuba being awarded the Cuban Pacification Medal (Army).
-He was honorably discharged in February 1907 and moved to Sheffield, Alabama, where his uncle lived.
+In October 1906, age 16, Sanders falsified his date of birth and enlisted in the United States Army.
+He completed his service commitment as a wagoner (see teamster) in Cuba, and was awarded the Cuban Pacification Medal (Army).
+In February 1907, he was honorably discharged and moved to Sheffield, Alabama, where his uncle lived.
 There, he met his brother Clarence, who had also moved there in order to escape their stepfather.

-The uncle worked for the Southern Railway, and secured Sanders a job there as a blacksmith's helper in the workshops.
-After two months, Sanders moved to Jasper, Alabama, where he got a job cleaning out the ash pans of trains from the Northern Alabama Railroad (a division of the Southern Railway) when they had finished their runs.
+His uncle worked for the Southern Railway, and secured Sanders a job there as a blacksmith's helper in the workshops.
+After two months, Sanders moved to Jasper, Alabama, where he got a job cleaning out the ash pans of locomotives from the Northern Alabama Railroad, a division of the Southern Railway, when they had finished their runs.

 Sanders progressed to become a fireman (steam engine stoker) from the age of 16.
-He worked the job for nearly three years until he was fired for "insubordination" after he got sick.
+He worked the job for nearly three years and became involved in union affairs, where he defended a worker from being fired.
+This eventually came at the cost of his own job, as he got sick and fired by the company under the pretense of insubordination.

-Sanders found laboring work with the Norfolk and Western Railway from 1909.
-While working on the railroad, he met Josephine King of Jasper, Alabama, and they were married shortly afterwards on June 15, 1909, in Jasper.
-They would go on to have three children, Margaret Josephine Sanders, born March 29, 1910, in Jasper, Alabama and died October 19, 2001, in West Palm Beach, Florida, Harland David Sanders Jr. on April 23, 1912, in Tuscumbia, Alabama, who died on September 15, 1932, in Martinsville, Indiana, from infected tonsils, and Mildred Marie Sanders Ruggles, born October 15, 1919, in Jeffersonville, Indiana and died September 21, 2010, in Lexington, Kentucky.
-He then found work as a fireman on the Illinois Central Railroad, and he and his family moved to Jackson, Tennessee.
+In 1909, Sanders found laboring work with the Norfolk and Western Railway.
+While working on the railroad, he met Josephine King (October 2, 1888 – December 6, 1975) of Jasper, Alabama, and they were married on June 15, 1909, in Jasper.
+They had three children.
+Margaret Josephine Sanders, born March 29, 1910, in Jasper, Alabama, and died October 19, 2001, in West Palm Beach, Florida.
+Harland David Sanders Jr. was born on April 23, 1912, in Tuscumbia, Alabama, and died on September 15, 1932, in Martinsville, Indiana, from infected tonsils.
+Mildred Marie Sanders Ruggles was born October 15, 1919, in Jeffersonville, Indiana, and died September 21, 2010, in Lexington, Kentucky.

+Sanders then found work as a fireman on the Illinois Central Railroad, and he and his family moved to Jackson, Tennessee.
 By night, Sanders studied law by correspondence through the La Salle Extension University.
 Sanders lost his job at Illinois after brawling with a colleague.
 While Sanders moved to work for the Rock Island Railroad, Josephine and the children went to live with her parents.